-If the student passes the test, they will be given credit for the class they will receive a "pass" on their transcript, and will be excused from taking that class.
+If the student passes the test, they will be given credit for the class they will receive a "pass" on their transcript and will be excused from taking that class.

-If the prospective student doesn't pass with 75% or higher, they will be required to take the class in the hours that they are still required to take.
+If the prospective student doesn't pass with a 75% or higher, they will be required to take the class in the PNWMA program.

-PNWMA program.

-After evaluation and testing of the classes in question the students, tuition will be based on the total x \$25= \$15,000 would be the base tuition.
+After evaluation and testing of the classes in question the students, tuition will be based on the total hours that they are still required to take.

 Example: Student has 600 remaining hours to complete the program.
-The tuition rate is \$25 a credit.
-600
+The tuition rate is \$19 a credit. $600 \times 19 = 11,400$ would be the base tuition.